Campus Safety and Security Information

 |Vice President of Curriculum Instruction||(919) 209-2066|

 The administration attempts to provide a safe, secure educational environment for all students and employees.
 Security officers are on duty during classes and on weekends.
-The security officers provided by the College have no law enforcement powers and contact the Sheriff's Department or Smithfield Police Department as needed.
+The Campus police and security officers provided by the College have no law enforcement powers and contact the Sheriff's Department or Smithfield Police Department as needed.
 Information pertaining to the number and type of criminal actions occurring on campus is collected by the vice president of student services and the vice president of administrative, financial, and information technology services and compiled annually.
 It is housed in the Student Services Office and is provided to students and employees through publications, the College Web site, and e-mailed correspondence.

 Crimes should be reported to Campus Police & Security to ensure inclusion in the annual crime statistics and to aid in providing timely warnings to the community when appropriate.